utsw-bicf/auto-docker/README.md

 This process is funcitonally very similar to the creation of a new image, in that you still want to create an issue with the same information, however, this time, after the new image is pushed, it adds a new step which checks the *relation.yaml* file for any child images, and it automatically creates additional issues for updating these child images, to keep them current with any changes to the parents.

+### Terminating an image

 There is a section in the **relations.yaml** called "terminated".
 This section is special, and should only be updated on the ***develop*** branch.
+This is a process whereby the curator can mark an image as no longer requiring nor having eligibility for updating.
+Marking an image as such should only be done by the curator, and only in the ***develop*** branch.

-This section is reserved for images that are no longer to be updated whenever a parent image is updated (for example, if there are licensing issues, or logins that make an automated build impossible).
+Marking an image as *terminated* in the **relations.yaml** file means that whenever new images are built, and the system runs its checks on parent and child images for updating, the image will be ignored.
+In short, it will not receive update requests like other images do when their parent images are updated.  some use-cases for this would be if there are licensing issues, or logins that make an automated build impossible.

+The images and Dockerfiles are not deleted, they will remain in the repositories where they are stored.

 ### Non-Dockerfile related changes